 It’s all about passing the exam, of course.
 In Portugal, wherever you’re applying, you’ll need to take a Portuguese language test.
 A list of all the requirements for admission looks like this:

-- In order to apply for admission, you must provide a document of previous education translated into Portuguese.
+- To apply for admission, you must provide a document of previous education translated into Portuguese.
 The document must be apostilled, which can be done at a special department of the Russian Ministry of Education.
 After that, the original document and its translation are to be sent to the chosen University, where a special committee will decide on its legalization.

 - A certificate of knowledge of Portuguese at the level of B1 or B2 is required for admission.

-- The application must also include a copy of the passport, sign the Declaration on honor (a statement certifying that the applicant is not a Portuguese citizen and has training for university studies), where previous studies must be indicated.
+- The application must also include a copy of the passport, and sign the Declaration of honor (a statement certifying that the applicant is not a Portuguese citizen and has training for university studies), where previous studies must be indicated.